sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

    meaning, this list is unique for a Value Domain, cannot contain repetitions (each Code Item can be present just once) and cannot contain ambiguities (each Code Item must have a univocal meaning, i.e., must represent a single event of the space of the events).
-This artefact is the same as in GSIM except for the multiplicity of the relationship with the Enumerated Value Domain which is 1:1.
-In fact, as it happens for the Data Set, the VTL considers the Code List as an artefact at a logical level, corresponding to its mathematical meaning.
+   The multiplicity of the relationship with the Enumerated Value Domain which is 1:1 because, as it happens for the Data Set, the VTL considers the Code List as an artefact at a logical level, corresponding to its mathematical meaning.
 A logical VTL Code List, however, may be obtained as the composition of more physical lists of codes if needed: the mapping between the logical and the physical lists is out of scope of this document and is left to the implementations, provided that the basic conceptual properties of the VTL Code List are ensured (unicity, no repetitions, no ambiguities).
 In practice, as for the VTL IM, the Code List artefact matches 1:1 with the Enumerated Value Domain artefact, therefore they can be considered as the same artefact.

 **Code Item**: an allowed Value of an enumerated Value Domain.
-A Code Item is the association of a Value with the relevant meaning (called “category” in GSIM).
+A Code Item is the association of a Value with the relevant meaning.
 An example of Code Item is a single country ISO code (the Value) associated to the country it represents (the category).
 As for the mathematical meaning, a Code Item is the representation of an “event” of a space of events (i.e. the relevant Value Domain), according to the notions of “event” and “space of events” of the probability theory (see the note above).

 **Value**: an allowed value of a Value Domain.
 Please note that on a logical / mathematical level, both the Described and the Enumerated